Naturally Daily

 Cleanliness is next to godliness and work is no less than worship.

 Your cleaning up of office space begins with the de-cluttering computer desktop and bulging email inbox.
 You can recycle the unused newspaper, magazines, pens, etc. on your desk.
-These practices continued on a regular basis can surely have an effect on your productivity and mental well being.
+These practices continued on a regular basis can surely have an effect on your productivity and mental well-being.

 Bottom Line

-Work is important for financial stability, self-worth, and a sense of purpose in life.
 However, workaholism or overwork is one of the primary reasons of death, various mental and physical disorders in today’s world.

-You need to strike a balance between your work and personal life — giving your health and well being the utmost priority.
-The tips shared in this article — relieving work stress through recreational activities, eating healthy, maintaining a good posture and cleanliness of the workstation can help you be more productive and healthy while at work.
+You need to strike a balance between your work and personal life — giving your health and well-being the utmost priority.
+The tips shared in this article — relieving work stress through recreational activities, eating healthy, maintaining a good posture, and cleanliness of the workstation can help you be more productive and healthy while at work.

 Read Next: Essential Oils for OCD: Do They Really Work?